Anteproperispomenon/Orbatext/README.md

 `High Scores`

-You can also reference level intros and names that are used elsewhere, see FORMAT.txt for more information.
+You can also reference level intros and names that are used elsewhere;
+this is useful for when multiple levels that have a similar theme and thus can use the same introduction.
+To use a level name/intro defined elsewhere, start the entry with a star, followed by a reference to the desired entry and name.

+`* e12 n14`

+... means "use the level introduction from level 12, and the level name from level 14".
+You can even use a different level's name as the intro text.
+For more details, see FORMAT.txt.